 Families who prefer public education will have to look off base, as POM does not offer schooling.
 The three major school systems in the area include:

-For help with private school reviews, check out Monterey Bay Parent’s guide.
-If you need resources for homeschooling try, local homeschool support groups in Monterey.
+Look up private school reviews, and for resources for homeschooling try, local homeschool support groups in Monterey.
 Detailed guidance for school recommendations is available through POM’s School Liaison Officer.

 back to top

 Although POM is an Army base, the Navy and the Coast Guard have significant presences on the peninsula, which means there’s a good bit of support supplied by local military entities, and most serve all branches.

 One of the most popular places to start is POM’s MWR.
 The area is extremely outdoor adventure friendly, so take advantage of the Outdoor Recreation office.
 The equipment rental is a boon for outdoor enthusiasts to take advantage of affordable equipment.
 Next, look at the discounted admission tickets in the Travel Office.
 Tickets for local and regional favorites like the Monterey Bay Aquarium and Disneyland are often available.
 See also:

 If you're looking to further your career while stationed in Monterey, these are the largest employers in the area.
 Don’t forget the hospitality and tourism sector is a significant employer in the region.